ryanzimermanleite/ryanzimermanleite/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a 22 years old developer and hacking since I was 16.
+I'm a 22 years old developer since I was 16.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 I am also a developer at [Visio | Softwares](https://visio.com.br/)